anis/vagrant-lamp/README.md

 $ ssh vagrant@192.168.19.89
 $ vagrant@192.168.19.89's password: vagrant
 ```

+That's all, you can start configuring your machine the way you want.

 ### Customization
 If you feel like customizing your machine, a few configuration entries are already waiting for you: